Developer Guide

 - defines its API in an

-with the same name as the Component. - exposes its functionality using a concrete
+interfacewith the same name as the Component. - exposes its functionality using a concrete

-mentioned in the previous point.
+{Component Name}Managerclass (which implements the corresponding APIinterfacementioned in the previous point.

-component (see the class diagram given below) defines its API in the Logic.java
+For example, the Logic component (see the class diagram given below) defines its API in the Logic.java interface and exposes its functionality using the LogicManager.java class which implements the Logic interface.

 Figure 2.
 Class Diagram of Logic Component